Lwazi-J/alx-system_engineering-devops/0x01-shell_permissions/README.md

 'chmod --reference=olleh hello' script to sets the mode of the file hello the same as olleh’s mode.
 'chmod -R ugo+X .' script to adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
-'mkdir -m 751 my_dir' script to creates a directory called my_dir with permissions 751 in the working directory
+'mkdir -m 751 my_dir' script to creates a directory called my_dir with permissions 751 in the working directory 'chgrp school hello' script to change the group owner to school for the file hello